MegaOwIer/rucgraph/README.md

-# rucgraph
-This is a collection of cpp header files for graph mining researches.
+# rucgraph: a collection of cpp header files for graph mining researches.

 # Note for upating h files.